Meshes

 Vertices and Polygons

-To known the number of vertices and polygons, use the following methods :
+To know the number of vertices and polygons, use the following methods :

 // Let's have a PolygonalSurface2D& called surface